 CONCEPTS and SOCIAL COGNITION

-Multidimensional theories (as described above) can inform the study of concepts and social cognition.
+Multidimensional theories can directly inform the study of concepts and how they affect social cognition.
 For example, research on implicit bias assumes that concepts encode salient or statistical associations between features and categories, e.g., stripped is encoded as salient and typical of tigers.
 Similar structures are thought underlie stereotypes, such as when the negative feature lazy is used to represent entire social groups.
 However, concepts also encode additional information, esp., how conceptual features ‘depend on each other’, which determines their degree of centrality.
-In a series of collaborative papers, we have argued that these non-associative, dependency networks can encode significant biases.
+In a series of collaborative papers, we have argued that these non-associative, dependency networks can encode socially significant biases.
 These biases are undetectable by measures of saliency/typicality, and have been largely ignored by research in social psychology and the philosophical accounts of implicit bias that rest on them.

 FOUNDATIONS OF COGNITIVE NEUROSCIENCE